syntegris-sec/syntegris-sec.github.io/_posts/2021-09-23-filerun-advisory.md

 mode=exec&path=convert%7Cecho%20%60ls%60
 ```

+The severity can be summarized as high.

+The attacker requires access to a higher privileged account of the application (e.g. through *CVE-2021-35503*).
+He/She is able to escalate their privileges to the context of the web server user.

 ## CVE-2021-35506
 An attacker can upload an HTML file with malicious javascript code.
 The code is executes when a user views or edits this file using the HTML-Editor.

+The severity can be summarized as critical.

+A low privileged attacker will gain access to data shared by other users.
+He could edit the files or put the application in
+maintenance mode, which would impact availability.
+He could become an administrator user by stealing sessions (or trigger *CVE-2021-35504* or *CVE-2021-35505*).

 ## Exploit Chain